alan-turing-institute/data-safe-haven/docs/roles/researcher/snippets/06_cocalc.partial.md

 ### {{unlock}} Access CoCalc

-You can access `CoCalc` from an internet browser in the Linux Data Science Desktop using the desktop shortcut.
+You can access `CoCalc` from an internet browser in the SRD using the desktop shortcut.
 The first time that you login, you will see a security warning.
 This is expected, please click on `Advanced` and then `Accept the Risk and Continue`.